Joseph Dart

 Joseph Dart (April 30, 1799 – September 28, 1879) was an American businessman and entrepreneur associated with the grain industry.
-He was well educated and at the age of 17, began an apprenticeship in a hat factory before managing one in 1819.
-Two years later in 1821, he moved to Buffalo, New York and in the following year, opened a store trading hats, leather and fur.
+He was well educated and at the age of 17 began an apprenticeship in a hat factory before managing one in 1819.
+Two years later in 1821, he moved to Buffalo, New York, and in the following year, opened a store trading hats, leather and fur.
 Among his customers were Native Americans, including Red Jacket.
-To aid with communication, he learned the various Iroquoian languages of the local tribes.
+To facilitate communication, he learned the various Iroquoian languages of the local tribes.
 Dart remained in the trade until just before the panic of 1837, which resulted in a recession and the store collapsing.
 He shortly after turned his attention towards grain trading.

-Following completion of the Erie Canal, he conceived the first machine-powered grain elevator in the world in 1842, which became known as Dart's Elevator.
-Other grain elevators where later built that helped make Buffalo a major port city and within fifteen years, the largest grain shipping port in the world.
+Dart conceived of a machine-powered grain elevator in 1842, the first in America and known as Dart's Elevator.
+Other grain elevators were later built that helped make Buffalo a major port city and within fifteen years, the largest grain shipping port in the world.
 During his later years, he was a lumber dealer with his brother and was a founding member of the Buffalo Seminary.

-Dart married Dotha Dennison in 1830 and had seven children, although several died young.
+Dart married Dotha Dennison in 1830 and had seven children, several of whom died young.
 He lived in an elegant home during the latter years of his eighty year life, where he and his wife hosted elaborate balls and dinners.
 He died in September 1879 aged 80, having been described in "very good health" up until his last days.

 Early life

-Dart was born April 30, 1799 in the town of East Hampton, Connecticut, in the historic district of Middle Haddam.
+Dart was born April 30, 1799, in the town of East Hampton, Connecticut, in the historic district of Middle Haddam.
 His parents were Joseph and Sarah Dart and he was their third son.
-Dart received a good education and at the age of 17, moved to Woodbury, Connecticut where he took work in a hat factory as an apprentice.
-He moved in 1819 to manage a different hat business in Utica, New York until 1821.
+Dart received a good education and at the age of 17, moved to Woodbury, Connecticut, where he took work in a hat factory as an apprentice.
+He moved in 1819 to manage a different hat business in Utica, New York, until 1821.